Office hours: 08:30 - 19:00 (GMT+2)

 International Number (Toll Free):

-It is a well-known fact for anyone who has heard about, or been to Cape Town that the Cape Winelands are a must-see when visiting the area.
-Although not part of the Cape Winelands, strictly speaking, this brief guide will include the scenic surroundings and world-class wineries of the Constantia Valley.
+Although not strictly speaking part of the Cape Winelands, this brief guide will include the scenic surroundings and world-class wineries of the Constantia Valley.
 We also explore other parts of the region such as Stellenbosch and Franschhoek.

 So, without further ado…

-View Over the Constantia Valley Photo Credit: Constantia Glen Wine Farm
+View Over the Constantia Valley.
+Credit: Constantia Glen Wine Farm

 Located just below Constantia Nek, Constantia Glen offers a selection of wine tastings as well as cheese and charcuterie boards.
 For those with a sweet tooth, enjoy a decadent wine and chocolate pairing.
 If you think 11am is too early to hit the vines, Glen also offers a selection of delicious breakfasts.
-This is a popular spot so booking is recommended!
+Booking is recommended.

-Constantia Glen Wine, Cheese and Charcuterie Board Photo Credit: Constantia Glen
+Constantia Glen Wine, Cheese and Charcuterie Board.
+Credit: Constantia Glen

-View of Sixteen82 and Tasting Rooms at Steenberg Vineyards Photo Credit: Michael Olivier
+View of Sixteen82 and Tasting Rooms at Steenberg Vineyards.
+Credit: Michael Olivier

 With nearly 200 wine producers, Stellenbosch was the first region to establish its own wine route.
 Explore the rich history of the town through its characterful cafés, boutiques and art galleries.